 Good old-fashioned passive isolation supplies the DT 700 PRO X with strong results.
 No, it won’t block out the low rumbles of an airplane, but it will do a great job of suitably muting incidental noises and a good amount of chatter.

 If you plan to hit a crash cymbal, you can expect anywhere from a 30-50dB reduction in noise, depending on the pitch of the cymbal.
+It won’t do much at all to hush your bassist’s volume, however, but that’s pretty normal with passive isolation.
 This kind of performance will help save your hearing in a live or recorded music context.
 Silencing the environment additionally means you don’t have to crank the output volume either.

 How does the Beyerdynamic DT 700 PRO X sound?